KseniaSorokina/ex-cxense/README.md

 	 - “traffic_request_method": "/traffic/keyword",
   	 - "traffic_filters": ["deviceType", “mobileBrand”, ...],    ( names of the necessary groups are enough to insert here; at 		the same time it is better to take a small number of groups)
   	 - "traffic_request_groups": ["category", ...] (custom dimensions)
-	 - WARRING: metrics as "uniqueUsers","sessionStarts", "sessionStops", "sessionBounces", "activeTime" sometimes is "Null". Тhis is due to the fact that to recover these metrics is used another method "/traffic/event" as a backend (which is less powerfull than "/traffic/keyword")
+	 - warning: metrics as "uniqueUsers","sessionStarts", "sessionStops", "sessionBounces", "activeTime" sometimes is "Null". Тhis is due to the fact that to recover these metrics is used another method "/traffic/event" as a backend (which is less powerfull than "/traffic/keyword")

 * "request_for_set_of_sites" - returns metrics for selected set of sites;
 	2 options: